 3. Bring 'multi taskers'. i.e. Pack a black and white sun dress.
 You can wear it with sandals, a hat and tote-bag during the day but dress it up at night with fancy heels, a clutch, matching hair flower, patent belt and rhinestone jewelry.
 One less outfit to bring!

-5. When traveling always wear the heaviest clothes or the ones that take up the most room so you don’t have to carry them.
-If you bring jeans, it’s better to wear them.
+5. One trick is to wear the heaviest or bulkiest clothes so you don't have to pack them.
+If you bring jeans, it's better to wear them.
 Last year I wore my crinoline through the airport and on the plane, (under the appropriate skirt of course.)